 Winter Wheat: Similar to barley, winter wheat is a great northern grain crop that is calorie dense.
 However, like barley, it requires a lot of room for cultivation as well as special processing.

 Legumes are another important part of a survival garden.
 These crops are typically beans, and they are an excellent source of protein as well as nutrients.
 In addition, these crops fix nitrogen, so using them in rotation with other crops improves the fertility of your garden.

 Soybean: Another legume, soybean is easy to grow and productive.
-The protein rich beans from this crop are easy to store and can eaten in a variety of ways, including raw, cooked, dried and ground.
+The protein-rich beans from this crop are easy to store and can be eaten in a variety of ways, including raw, cooked, dried and ground.
 This plant also increases soil fertility where it is grown (380 calories/cup of soybean).

 Field bean: Field or dry beans represent many different types of dry bean, with different types well adapted to environmental conditions in a variety of locales.
 Dry beans store well and are nutrient and calorie dense (610 – 660 calories/cup of dry beans; excellent protein content)

 Nutrient Crops (10% of garden area)